Ease Stenosis Pain

 Stenosis Pain Meds

 In some cases of spinal stenosis, inflammation can contribute to pressure on nerves.
 If that's the case, nonsteroidal anti-inflammatory medicines (NSAIDs) may help.
 Consider trying over-the-counter anti-inflammatories like ibuprofen, aspirin, or naproxen.
+Check with your doctor first if you have any medical problems or take any other medicines.
 Track in your journal when you take them and assess how quickly and effectively they help your pain.
 Make sure you tell your doctor what you take and the dose so you both can look out for side effects.
+Never give aspirin to anyone under the age of 19 as it can cause Reye's syndrome.

 Stenosis Rest Plan